pablo-vc/Y/apps/README.md

 # Y - Apps/Platforms

-This folder is divided into three, each subdirectorie contains the complete project of the different platform apps and an explanatory readme.
+This folder is divided into three, each subdirectory contains the complete project of the different platform apps and an explanatory readme.

 ## Languages